-In contrast to the 1W videotex, in the two-way (2W) version the user has a separate channel for communicating in the other direction.
+In contrast to the 1W videotex, in the twoway (2W) version the user has a separate channel for communicating in the other direction.
 The most common implementation of this idea is to use switched public telephone lines for communication in both directions.
+Thus the tv set acts as a simple computer termatics Task, which early in 1981 became the Institute's Computer Communications Services Department.
+Here he is carrying out impact studies on new information technologies such as videotex, teletext and videodiscs.

-Thus the TV set acts as simple computer terminal which is hooked up -- via a telephone dialing line -- to the computer of the videotex center (which in turn may act as gateway to other "external" or "third-party" computers to create a videotex network or, as they call it in Germany, Rechnerverbund).
-Although the TV set as videotex terminal has all of the functions of a computer terminal, much of this potential (but in varying degrees), is not used in current videotex systems.
-This is partially due to very rudimentary "keyboards" (often only the numeric keypad TV remote-control unit) available to the user; to the lack of software in the videotex centers; to the rudimentary state of the videotex network (if available at all) and to the "primitiveness" of the terminal.
+minal which is linked - via a telephone line - to the computer of the videotex center (which in turn may act as gateway to other external or thi: 1-party computers to create a videotex network or, as they call it in Germany, Rechnerverbund).
+Although the tv set as a videotex terminal has all of the functions of a computer terminal, much of this potential (but in varying degrees), is not used in current videotex systems.
+This is partly due to very rudimentary 'keyboards' (often only the numeric keypad tv remote-control unit) available to the user, to the lack of software in the videotex centers, to the rudimentary state of the videotex network (if available at all) and to the 'primitiveness' of the terminal.
 However, even in the simplest variants, the feedback option of 2W videotex does offer many possibilities not available in 1W systems.